 #4.
 Change Your Focus

-If your horse spooks, don’t make a big deal out of the issue.
+If your horse is feeling spooky, don’t make a big deal out of the issue.
 Reacting by either punishing your horse or by stroking him and reassuring him that he’s okay only teaches him that his spook was reasonable.
 If you punish your horse by yanking on the reins or kicking him, then your horse will grow to associate times when he is scared with physical pain, which will only make his spooking worse.
 Patting and soothing your horse also teaches him that the situation was worth spooking at.
 Instead, stay calm and ride confidently forward when your horse spooks.

-If you’re tense, you will only be contributing to your horse’s nervousness.
+If you’re tense, you will only be contributing to your spooky horse’s nervousness.
 Do your best to relax.
 Try singing, talking with a friend, or counting your horse’s strides to help you relax.

 #7.
 Get Help